-THE UNIVERSITY OF GEORGIA COMPLEX CARBOHYDRATE RESEARCH CENTER AND THE UNIVERSITY OF WASHINGTON.
+THE UNIVERSITY OF GEORGIA COMPLEX CARBOHYDRATE RESEARCH CENTER AND WASHINGTON UNIVERSITY IN ST. LOUIS

 Grant Amount: $18,000